Harmful effects of sun rays on the skin

 • In the shade, there is a reduction of more than 50% UV radiation.

-In the skin, UV-A (320-400 nm, UVA1: 340-400 nm and UVA2: 320-340 nm) penetrates the sun’s rays into the dermis (the deeper layers of the skin) where the elastin and collagen fibers, which are responsible for ensure the elasticity of the skin, are located.
+In the skin, UVA (320-400 nm, UVA1: 340-400 nm and UVA2: 320-340 nm) sun rays penetrate into the dermis (the deeper layers of the skin) where the elastin and collagen fibers, which provide elasticity of the skin concerns, are located.
 In the long term, UV-A sun rays can lead to skin aging such as wrinkles, fine lines, skin discolorations and even skin cancer.

-UV-B (280-320 nm) sun rays penetrate the skin no further than the superficial epidermis, and is responsible for our vitamin D production.
-Too much UV-B causes redness, sunburn and eventually skin aging and skin cancer.
-Unlike UV-A, UV-B does not penetrate glass.
+UVB (280-320 nm) sun rays do not penetrate the skin further than the superficial epidermis, and are responsible for our vitamin D production.
+Too much UVB causes redness, sunburn and eventually skin aging and skin cancer.
+Unlike UVA, UVB does not penetrate glass.

 There are two types of sunscreen filters: the mineral “physical” filter and the non-mineral “chemical” filter.
 Sunscreens often use a combination of both.